Dennis Eckersley: Personal life

-Eckersley married his first wife Denise in 1973 and they had a daughter, Mandee Eckersley.
-Denise left him for Rick Manning, his then–Cleveland Indians teammate, in 1978; the affair precipitated Eckersley's trade to the Red Sox that year.
+Eckersley married his first wife Denise in 1973 and they had a daughter, Mandee.
+Denise left him for Rick Manning, his then-Cleveland Indians teammate, in 1978; the affair precipitated Eckersley's trade to the Red Sox that year.
 Two years later, Eckersley married model Nancy O'Neil.
-They adopted two children together, a son Jake and a daughter Alexandra.
-They divorced shortly after his retirement from baseball.
+They adopted two children, Jake and Alexandra.
+Eckersley and O'Neil divorced shortly after his retirement from baseball.
 His third wife, Jennifer, is a former lobbyist and manages Eckersley's business and charitable affairs.

 During the first half of his career, Eckersley had problems with alcohol; he became sober in January 1987.

 An MLB Network documentary about Eckersley, titled Eck: A Story of Saving, premiered on December 13, 2018.